codefresh-support/interview-guide/README.md

 ### Phase 1 - YAML Validation

 - Correct the provided YAML
-- Make sure there are no Validation Errors
+- Make sure there are no YAML Validation Errors

 ### Phase 2 - Misconfigurations